livecycle/preevy/site/docs/drivers/aws-lightsail.md

 ```

 ### Supported flags
-- `--region` - The AWS region to use.
+- `--aws-region` - The AWS region to use.